Nature of the $P_c$ states from compositeness criteria: Results and discussions

 The pole positions of the four $P_c$ states in the new solutions do not deviate very much from the old results.
-As shown in Tab.~\ref{tab:Pcpoles}, they have the same quantum numbers as in Ref.~\cite{Shen:2024nck}, and they are all narrow.
+As shown in Table \ref{tab:Pcpoles}, they have the same quantum numbers as in Ref.~\cite{Shen:2024nck}, and they are all narrow.
 The masses of $P_c(4380)$ in fits A and C have been shifted to around $4378$ MeV in this study.
+It is worth mentioning that in the study by LHCb~\cite{LHCb:2019kea} the $P_c(4380)$ state is insignificant, yet still cannot be excluded.
+There are theoretical studies in the literature that also result in such a state; see, e.g., Refs.~\cite{Du:2019pij,Xiao:2020frg,Du:2021fmf,Burns:2022uiv}.
+Our model actually favors a relatively narrow $P_c(4380)$, since it behaves rather stably against different fits.
 Note that in all the three solutions here, $P_c(4457)$ lies a bit above the $\bar{D}^*\Sigma_c$ threshold ($4462$~MeV).
 This does not cause any physical problem since it is on the correct Riemann sheet for a quasi-bound state of $\bar{D}^*\Sigma_c$.
 It could usually happen that a bound state is pushed to be a little above the threshold when the lower channels open and complicated coupled-channel dynamics take effect.
 This phenomenon has already been seen in the fit~C of Ref.~\cite{Shen:2024nck}.
-In addition, there are some other distant poles in the model, c.f.
-Tab.~4 of Ref.~\cite{Shen:2024nck}.
-Here we skip the discussions on them since i) the current data is not sufficient to firmly support their existence, and ii) they are not related to the topic of this paper.
+In addition, there are some other distant poles in the model, cf. Table 4 of Ref.~\cite{Shen:2024nck}.
+Here we skip the discussions on them since i) the current data are not sufficient to firmly support their existence and ii) they are not related to the topic of this paper.

 For the residues (couplings) $r_\kappa$ in each channel $\kappa$, the definition is